ExplainableIntelligence.

 Operational Performance

 Not just metrics — explanations.
-Every KPI comes with an AI-generated root cause that links to specific process events, sensor readings, and SOPs.
+Every KPI comes with an AI-generated root cause linked to specific process events, sensor readings, and SOPs.

 Auto-generated OEE breakdown